GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ### Hatches and Fills

-Using a heavy line is one way to indicate where a plan drawing has been cut, but we want to **fill the areas inside the walls plan with a solid color** to distinguish them from the floor and make the drawing easier to read.
+Using a heavy line is one way to indicate where a plan drawing has been cut, but we want to **fill the areas inside the walls with a solid color** to distinguish them from the floor and make the drawing easier to read.
 In architectural drawing, the fill used to represent cuts through solid material is called **poché** (pronounced *po-shay*).
 We could fill in our solid walls light grey with a heavy outline, or assign patterns to represent the different materials being cut through, but for a simple plan like this a plain black poché will be fine.

 To create solid fills, **we need their outlines to be closed curves**, not the unconnected line segments we get from using Make2D.
 Turn off the "Curves" layer, leaving only your cut lines visible.
-Select them all, and use `CurveBoolean` to create closed regions (doing this by selecting "open" areas will produce the same results, and take less time).
+Select them all, and use `CurveBoolean` to create closed regions (doing this by clicking the "open" areas will produce the same results, and take less time).
 You can toggle on the option to delete all input curves, since we won't need them after this.

 ![using CurveBoolean on the plan linework](images/13-1/plan-boolean.gif#img-full) *Using CurveBoolean on the Plan Linework*